-Direct pubic offerings (DPOs) allow enterprises to obtain investments and loans directly from community members.
+Direct pubic offerings (DPOs) allow enterprises to obtain investments directly from community members, including from friends, customers, and anyone with even a modest amount of savings available to invest.
 A DPO can describe the process of raising investment from a community or the general public using various legal mechanisms to comply with securities law (and extensive collection of laws designed to protect investors).
-A DPO is often compared with an IPO ("initial public offering") which is a process that large and rapidly growing companies use so that they can become traded on stock markets and raise more money.
-A DPO is similar in that it's an investment campaign that lets many people invest in an enterprise, however, DPOs typically are not listed on national or global stock exchanges, and they are typically not organized by stock brokers.
-In a DPO, a business owner or a group of leaders of an organization advertise the opportunity to invest in their enterprise to their community or to the general public directly, without the use of stock markets, brokers, or other middlemen.
-Investors typically make a longer term commitment than with stock market investments because there is no stock market where one can easy re-sell the stock or notes purchased to get money back out quickly.
-Therefore, DPOs are more commonly used by small businesses, cooperatives, and nonprofit loan funds that support small business.
+Unlike in an IPO ("initial public offering"), in a DPO, a business owner or a group of leaders of an organization advertise the opportunity to invest in their enterprise to their community or to the general public directly, without the use of stock markets, brokers, or other middlemen.
+This makes DPOs a more cost effective strategy for raising money from the public small businesses, cooperatives, and nonprofit loan funds that support small business.
 DPOs tend to work well for community-supported enterprises.

 What We're Working On

 We are working with a client to complete a DPO in California to help demystify the process, which will result in a guide that will help empower communities to make DPOs a more realistic financing option.

 Examples of businesses and organizations that have done DPOs in California include:

 Nonprofit Loan Funds: RSF Social Finance, Northern California Community Loan Fund, and Economic Development and Financing Corporation of Mendocino and Lake Counties.